Shadia Alem: Venice Biennale

 In 2011, Saudi Arabia entered the Venice Biennale for the first time with Alem as the country's representative.
 Her work, entitled The Black Arch, which draws on folklore, Islam and medieval travel narratives.
 The work was made of up of a dark cube suspended on its point over a sea of iridescent spheres.
 Visitors were encouraged to move around the work and the sphere represented travellers of all kinds.
 It covered an area of 350 square metres; its scale as an installation has been interpreted as a challenge to spatial order.
 The colour black was also key to the installation: as the colour of Ka'aba cloth, the colour of the silhouettes of veiled women and of the black stone.

 In the same year, Alem was one of the artists chosen to feature in the British Museum's exhibition Hajj.
 However, 2011 was not just a year of achievement - it is also the year their mother died, 15 years worth of work was lost in a flood in Jeddah and computer failure lost five further projects.

-She lives and works between Paris and Jeddah.